 In 1876, Monet decided to spend the latter half of the year in Montgeron, France, accepting a commission to paint four decorative panels for Ernest Hoschedé, a wealthy businessperson who owned Montgeron’s Château de Rottembourg.
 Monet would stay on the Hoschedé family’s property through the summer and fall of 1876, executing his four commissions in addition to a number of canvases depicting the location and its idyllic surroundings.

 Among the paintings he produced while in Montgeron is The Turkeys, depicting a rafter of turkeys on the Château de Rottembourg’s lawn.
 Notably, this is not Monet’s only link to the upcoming holiday.
 While the artist once claimed, “Beyond painting and gardening, I am good for nothing,” he was actually an avid collector of recipes and a devoted host.

 Because Monet had a passion for good food, we thought it would be enjoyable to share one of the recipes he collected, so you can add it to your Thanksgiving table later this month.

 Carrots à la Fermière

 Happy Thanksgiving!
-If you make the carrots, let us know.
-Post a picture on social media and tag @denverartmuseum or use the hashtag #MonetatDAM.
+If you make the carrots, let us know by posting a picture on social media and tag @denverartmuseum or use the hashtag #MonetatDAM.